m-lab/website/_pages/tests/ndt/ndt.md

 NDT is a single stream performance measurement of a connection's capacity for "bulk transport" (as defined in IETF’s [RFC 3148](https://tools.ietf.org/html/rfc3148){:target="_blank"}.
 NDT measures "single stream performance" or "bulk transport capacity".
 NDT reports upload and download speeds and latency metrics, and attempts to determine what problems limit speeds.

+## Run an NDT Test

+If you are interested in running an NDT test, please visit our standalone speed test site: [https://speed.measurementlab.net](https://speed.measurementlab.net){:target="_blank"}

 ## History

 From 2009-2019, M-Lab has run the default [NDT server](https://github.com/ndt-project/ndt/){:target="_blank"} originally [developed by Internet2](https://software.internet2.edu/ndt/){:target="_blank"}.
 This version uses the [web100 linux kernel extension](https://dl.acm.org/citation.cfm?id=956993.957002){:target="_blank"} for gathering data points about the TCP connection.